uber/causalml/docs/methodology.rst

 **Stage 3**

-Similar to the DR-Leaner Repeat Stage 1 and Stage 2 again twice with different permutations of partitions for estimation.
+Similar to the DR-Learner Repeat Stage 1 and Stage 2 again twice with different permutations of partitions for estimation.
 The final conditional LATE model is the average of the 3 conditional LATE models.

 Tree-Based Algorithms
 ---------------------